tartley/tartley.github.io/_posts/2008-11-25-pumping-iron-dynamic-languages-on-net.md

 guys yawning at the back, because they've been doing this for *fifty years* now.
 And anyone who knows a Lisp-like language swears blind that this is one of the most powerful of programming techniques.
-But mainstream languages today just don't do it -Â  and it's mainly just for the sorts of reasons we outlined earlier.
+But mainstream languages today just don't do it - and it's mainly just for the sorts of reasons we outlined earlier.

 So, we've deferred all these things until runtime.
 And it leads to this